 June 18-24: Travelers Championship in Cromwell, Connecticut

 June 22-24: Newport Flower Show in Newport, Rhode Island

 June 23: Maine Whoopie Pie Festival in Dover-Foxcroft, Maine

 June 24-30: Windjammer Days Festival in Boothbay Harbor, Maine

 Flag Day: June 14

-See one of the oldest and most famous American flags at the Bennington Museum.
+See one of the oldest and most famous American flags at the Bennington Museum in Vermont.